 - If you are an Australian national: an international money order, a so called "Giro sobre el exterior" for the amount of AU$ 103.00, made out to "The Australian Federal Police"

-Interpol asks you to please arrange the documents in exactly this order, but as this order changes regularly you might have to rearrange your documents once there.
+Interpol asks to please arrange the documents in this order (but this order changes frequently).

 As regulations may change quickly without prior notice and depend on your nationality/ procedures in your home country, we highly recommend to confirm above mentioned requirements and amounts with the Interpol office in Lima shortly before your visit.

-A visit to Interpol in Lima to get the "Ficha de Canje Internacional" is contrary to popular opinion easy though time-consuming, expect long lines.
-Once there, get a ticket.
-You are asked to fill out a simple form (know your height and weight, your parents name and occupation, last address abroad, your spouse’s details...) and hand in your documents.
+A visit to Interpol in Lima to get the "Ficha de Canje Internacional" is contrary to popular opinion easy though time-consuming.
+Once there, you are either asked to make an appointment and return on that day or, if you are lucky, you have to fill out a simple form (know your height and weight, your parents name and occupation, last address abroad, name and address of the company you are starting to work at...) and hand in your documents.
 Then passport photos are taken (additional fee of about S/.
-10), you are fingerprinted and your teeth are examined.
+10), you are fingerprinted, and your teeth are examined.

-The Interpol check usually takes 2 to 5 days; if you traveled to Lima from the provinces just for the "ficha", tell them and they usually have the results ready the next day.
-Be aware that the clearance has to be picked up and then brought to Migraciones.
-Make a copy of it for your keeping.
-No appointment is needed at Migraciones.
-Just get a ticket for the so called "mesa de partes" (in Lima it is no longer accessible through the Migraciones building on Av.
-España 734, but the entrance is now located on Av.
-España 610, Breña), wait your turn, hand in the document and you receive another piece of paper as receipt.
+The Interpol check usually takes about 5 working days; if you traveled to Lima from the provinces just for the "ficha", tell them (some sort of proof for example bus or flight ticket is necessary) and they usually have the results ready the next one or two days.
+Be aware that the clearance has to be picked up.
+Make a copy of it for yourself.

 Depending on your nationality an additional check from the federal police body of your home country (for example the FBI) is required.
 For this above mentioned international money order is needed.
-According to the Interpol office in Lima this check has nothing to do with the approval of your visa; if something serious comes up your record is tagged and you might be detained as soon as you leave the country.
+According to the Interpol office in Lima this check has nothing to do with issuing the "ficha" necessary for Migraciones and the approval of your visa; if something serious comes up, your record is tagged and you might be detained as soon as you leave the country.

 What are the next steps to receive the family visa?